Bronchial tree: structure, anatomy. Functions of the bronchi. The structure and role of the bronchi The bronchi are formed

 Anatomy of the right and left lung

-Before entering the lungs, air first passes through other, equally important parts of the respiratory tract, in particular the bronchi.
+Before entering the lungs, air first passes through other equally important parts of the respiratory tract, in particular the bronchi.

-This branching of the bronchi forms the so-called bronchial tree, otherwise called the airways.
+Such branching of the bronchi forms the so-called bronchial tree, otherwise called the airways.
 In addition to them, there is also an alveolar tree.

 Anatomy of the blood supply to the lungs in humans